metabase/metabase/docs/troubleshooting-guide/sql-logic-missing-data.md

     ORDER BY "order_created_date" ASC
     ;

-    -- This below calculates the total sales for every day in the report period, including days with 0 orders.
+    -- The query below calculates the total sales for every day in the report period, including days with 0 orders.
     -- The date_series CTE generates one row per date that you want in your final result.
     -- The fact_orders CTE generates the total sales for each date that had an order.
     -- The main query joins the two CTEs together and uses the COALESCE function to fill in the dates where there were no orders (i.e. a total sales value of 0).